arbaz686/CO2Emission/README.md

 _Visual Insights_

-Observe the locations with the majority of CO2 emissions (large bubbles) with color coding by transportation mode.
+Identify locations with the majority of CO2 emissions (large bubbles), color-coded by transportation mode.

 ### Split by Country Destination and Item Code
 <p align="center">